groupe-edf/dsas-tinycore/append/usr/local/share/www/Documentation_en.md

 #### Network interconnection between the machines of the DSAS

 The virtual machines should be configured with two network cards.
-The first card will be used for the connection to the outside the DSAS and their configuration will be dependent upon the environment in which the DSAS is installed.
+The first card will be used for the connection to the outside of the DSAS and their configuration will be dependent upon the environment in which the DSAS is installed.